-Dronefly - a leader in commercial drone sales and support has been distributing drones to law enforcement offices, search & rescue teams, and fire departments all across the country.
-Dronefly has compiled the top six use cases for law enforcement drone use and made an original infographic depicting these situations.
+DN a leader in commercial drone sales and support has been distributing drones to law enforcement offices, search & rescue teams, and fire departments all across the country.
+We compiled the top six use cases for law enforcement drone use and made an original infographic depicting these situations.

 1. Search & Rescue

 With the ability to scan over large areas of land, drones are crucial when looking for lost or missing people.
 Drones can now be equipped with thermal imaging cameras which allows body heat to be easily visible making the lost or missing people visible.